 People who are focused on themselves spend a lot of time worrying and thinking about stuff like this.
 In fact, they generally spend just as much time thinking about these sorts of things as they spend thinking about their jobs and the people they are serving.
 When someone is focused on things that have nothing to do with serving the people they are working for, they get predictable results.

 When a job is not about you, everything changes.
-If a job is not about you:
+If a job is not for you:

 The world provides rewards (money, status, and so forth) in direct proportion to the value you provide.
 You will simply provide more value to others when you are focused on giving and concerned about the welfare of those you are working for.